Suggest a Story

 Before pitching to Making Contact…

-It is helpful if you learn about National Radio Project and listen to some of our shows.
+It is helpful if you learn about Making Contact and listen to some of our shows.
 In making your pitch, please consider the following questions (each Making Contact program does not need to answer every question):

 - What human rights, social or economic justice issue will be addressed?